nginxinc/kubernetes-ingress/docs-web/configuration/policy-resource.md

      - ``string``
      - No
 ```
-> Note: the value is not validated by the Ingress Controller.
+> Note: the value of ``ciphers`` and ``protocols`` is not validated by the Ingress Controller.
 As a result, NGINX can fail to reload the configuration.
 To ensure that the configuration for a VirtualServer/VirtualServerRoute that references the policy was successfully applied, check its [status](/nginx-ingress-controller/configuration/global-configuration/reporting-resources-status/#virtualserver-and-virtualserverroute-resources).
 The validation will be added in the future releases.

 #### EgressMTLS Merging Behavior